How Australian citizens can visit and live in Croatia: Guide for 2023

 - Application fee

-After signing up for HZZO, you will need to pay 12 months of health insurance premiums for the previous year plus the monthly premium going forward.
-This goes for all non-EU citizens, children and adults alike.
+Upon enrollment in HZZO, anyone who has not had an EU state health insurance policy for the previous year are required to pay 12 months of health insurance premiums for the previous year plus the monthly premium going forward.
+This is for all citizens, children and adults alike.
 Meaning that if you are a family of 4 with 2 children, you’ll need to pay these fees for all 4 members of your family.

-The monthly premium changes year to year.
+The monthly premium changes from year to year.
 The current amount is always updated in this post.

-You can read about the process to exchange your Australian driver’s license here.
+You can read about the process of exchanging your Australian driver’s license here.

-You can read about the process to get a Croatian driver’s license from scratch here.
+You can read about the process of getting a Croatian driver’s license from scratch here.

-Australian citizens are allowed to any purchase property zoned as “residential” in Croatia, depending on the state they are from.
+Australian citizens are allowed to purchase any property zoned as “residential” in Croatia, as long as they hold permanent or long-stay residence in Croatia.
 You can see the latest list of reciprocity agreements that Croatia holds, including Australia, here.

 If you’re interested in purchasing a house or apartment in Croatia, we’ve got a step-by-step guide that explains the process.
 Check it out here.